• Skip to primary navigation

 a spoon with Garlic Chickpea Soup being balanced over a white soup bowl

 It’s hard to believe how this combo of just a few, simple ingredients can yield such an insanely delicious recipe.
 I can’t urge you enough to make this one! 🙂 Full Recipe Video below!!
+This is an old family recipe that my grandpa used to make all winter long.

-This one pot, easy Chickpea Soup is beyond delicious – it’s pure LOVE.
+This one pot, easy Chickpea Soup is beyond delicious, it’s pure LOVE.

 overhead shot of two small bowls of Soothing Garlic Chickpea Soup topped with sliced green chilies